 11-Day Highlights of South Africa

 The 11-day highlights of South Africa truly incorporate all the most popular ones!
-We start with the scenic panoramic route, then into the Kruger National Park, travel through Eswatini (Swaziland), Zululand and its wildlife including Lake St Lucia in the iSimangaliso world heritage site.
-The second part of the tour we visit the southern Drakensberg Mountains, ascent via the Sani Pass into the kingdom of Lesotho for lunch in Africa’s highest pub!
+We start with the scenic panoramic route, then into the Kruger National Park, travel through Eswatini (Swaziland), Zululand and its wildlife, including Lake St Lucia, located in the iSimangaliso world heritage site.
+In the second part of the tour, we visit the southern Drakensberg Mountains, ascent via the Sani Pass into the kingdom of Lesotho for lunch in Africa’s highest pub!
 The third phase of the tour includes the scenic Garden Route along the south coast before the tour ends in Cape Town.

 DAY 01.
 Gauteng – Panoramic Route (Highlights of South Africa)

 Our first morning on tour of the South African highlights takes us from Johannesburg via Middelburg, Dullstroom, and Ohrigstad to the magnificent Three Rondavels view the site at the Blyde River Canyon.
 We travel further to marvel at scenic areas such as Bourke’s Luck Potholes (a walk down the hill to see this unique trick of nature is worth the experience), Lisbon Falls, God’s Window and the Pinnacle before a short visit to Pilgrim’s Rest; an early gold mining town declared a National Monument.
 Rich deposits of alluvial gold were found here at the end of the last century, hence the town’s existence deep in the mountains.
-Overnight at Ligna Lodge.
+After exploring this quaint old town, we continue to Graskop, our overnight spot situated on the edge of the escarpment!
+Overnight Angels View Hotel.
+(Dinner included).

 DAY 02.
 Panoramic Route – Kruger National Park

-After an early breakfast, we do a pleasant walk through the indigenous forest to see the Lone Creek Falls.
-Then we follow a scenic route to Hazyview and enter the Kruger National Park a highlight of South Africa!
-We spend the rest of the afternoon in this magnificent reserve around 2 million ha in extent.
+After an early breakfast, we follow a scenic route to Hazyview and enter the Kruger National Park, a highlight of South Africa!
+We spend the rest of the afternoon in this magnificent reserve, around 2 million ha in extent.
 We overnight in the reserve in chalets in one of the rest camps.

 DAY 03.
 Kruger National Park – Swaziland